Jared Hobeck | Assistant Professor

 Jared Hobeck received a bachelor's degree in general engineering from Montana Tech at the University of Montana in 2008, where he was an undergraduate researcher at the Center for Advanced Mineral & Metallurgical Processing.
 He earned a master's degree in mechanical engineering from Virginia Tech in 2012.
 While earning his master's, he was a graduate research assistant in the Center for Intelligent Materials Systems and Structures and in the Center for Energy Harvesting Materials and Systems from 2009 to 2011.
 Hobeck received a doctorate degree in aerospace engineering from the University of Michigan in 2014.
 He completed his postdoctoral appointment as a research fellow in the aerospace engineering department at the University of Michigan in 2017.
 During his postdoc, Hobeck was lab manager for the Adaptive Intelligent and Multifunctional Structures (AIMS) Lab.
-Since 2007 he has performed research in multiple academic, private, and government lab settings.
+In August 2017, he joined the faculty at Kansas State University.

 Hobeck's research interests include the following:

 · Data-driven and machine learning approaches to design and analysis

 · Structural health monitoring

 · Composite structures